 Most people charged with a DUI don’t realize the full extent of the potential penalties associated with a conviction.
 A DUI can bring a mountain of penalties and real-life consequences that negatively affect several parts of your everyday life, including housing, employment, professional licensing, college applications and athletics, and even custody of your children.
-When it comes to getting a passport after a DUI, most people might not question their eligibility; however, you’re not guaranteed a passport renewal or access to other countries.

 Will My DUI Prevent Me From Renewing a U.S. Passport?

 Generally, having a DUI charge or conviction will not prevent you from renewing your U.S. passport or applying for one if you don’t already have one.
-However, you may encounter travel restrictions.
-If you are perceived as a flight risk, you may be denied the ability to leave the country.
-If you’re on probation or parole, you may be ordered to stay within state or county lines as part of those terms.

-Additionally, your charge or conviction will not trigger a passport revocation; but, if you’re released without bail after a DUI charge or are serving probation, you may be banned from leaving the country.
-Other countries may also deny you entry because of your DUI, such as Canada and Mexico, which do not allow U.S. citizens with DUI convictions into their countries.
+Additionally, your misdemeanor DUI charge or conviction will not trigger a passport revocation, but if you’re released without bail after a DUI charge or are serving probation, you may be banned from leaving the country.

 How can I travel to Canada with a DUI from the U.S.?

-Although these countries ban U.S. citizens with a DUI conviction, it’s not impossible to travel to these countries post-DUI.
-There are extra measures you may take that could allow you to travel abroad.
-In Canada, you can apply for a temporary residential permit.
-(TRP).
 With this permit, you can get into Canada regardless of any criminal convictions you’ve received in the U.S. This might be a challenging process, however, since the government would need to decide whether the benefits of allowing you into the country with a DUI outweigh the risks.

 Can I get into Mexico with a DUI conviction?

-If you want to go to Mexico, but you have a DUI conviction, it’s difficult to know whether or not the border patrol officer will allow you to enter the country.
-They can deny you entry if you have a DUI from the past ten years on your record; however, the border patrol officer may use his or her discretion to determine whether you may visit their country.
-Generally, border patrol officers are concerned with offenders with more serious records, so a DUI that does not result in an injury or death may be acceptable.
-Still, there is no guarantee that you will be allowed into the country with a DUI, even if no harm was done.
+If you want to go to Mexico but have a DUI conviction, it’s difficult to know whether or not the border patrol officer will allow you to enter the country.
+They can deny you entrance if you have a DUI from the past ten years on your record; however, the border patrol officer may use his or her discretion to determine whether you may visit their country.

 Other Factors that May Prevent You from Obtaining a U.S. Passport